anaseto/goal/docs/Implementation.md

 }
 ```

+The actual code is a bit more complicated, and handles also dictionaries, but
-The binary case is more intricate, as the number of cases to handle becomes
+the idea is the same.
+The binary case is more intricate, as the number of
-quadratic in the number of types (among those that can be combined).
+cases to handle becomes quadratic in the number of types (among those that can
+be combined).

 Most of the function is quite self-explanatory, except for the `.reuse` method,
 which is an internal optimization that returns an array value of same-length